Textualize/textual/docs/guide/CSS.md

 --8<-- "docs/examples/guide/dom4.css"
 ```

-The CSS contains a number of rules sets with a selector and a list of rules.
+The CSS contains a number of rule sets with a selector and a list of rules.
 You can also add comments with text between `/*` and `*/` which will be ignored by Textual.
 Add comments to leave yourself reminders or to temporarily disable selectors.

 With the CSS in place, the output looks very different: